-Toro Has a Blockage in the Fuel Line
+8. Toro Has a Blockage in the Fuel Line

 The same substances that can clog your fuel filter can also clog your fuel lines.
 You’ll want to check sections of your fuel hose for blockages by removing the end of a hose and placing it in a container.

-Repair: To clear a clogged line, remove the fuel line, spray carb cleaner into the tube and use canned air to blow air through the tube until the line is free of debris and gummy residue.
+Repair: To clear a clogged line, remove the fuel line, spray carb cleaner into the tube and use compressed air to blow air through the tube until the line is free of debris and gummy residue.

-Clogged & Dirty Carburetor on Your Toro
+9. Clogged & Dirty Carburetor on Your Toro

 When the carburetor is no longer able to do its function because blockages have formed in the carburetor, your Toro may not start.
 The carburetor must be cleaned and any failing components replaced.

 Repair: If you are a little mechanical you should be able to handle cleaning your carburetor.
 Clean the carburetor by taking it apart and using carb cleaner to clean the carburetor including the float bowl and needle.

-Bad Battery, Loose Cables or Corroded Terminals on Your Toro Mower
+10. Bad Battery, Loose Cables or Corroded Terminals on Your Toro Mower

 Your Toro will not start with a bad battery, loose cables or corroded terminals.
 Confirm your battery terminals are not corroded and are attached securely to the battery.

-FIX: Clean corroded terminals in a baking soda solution containing 2 cups of water and 3 rounded tablespoons of baking soda.
+Repair: Clean corroded terminals in a baking soda solution containing 2 cups of water and 3 rounded tablespoons of baking soda.
 Use a wire brush to scrub the terminals clean.

 Read more about the steps and items needed to charge your battery here.
 If your battery does not hold a charge, you will need to replace it with a new battery.

-Bad Toro Safety Switch
+11. Bad Toro Safety Switch

 Your Toro lawn mower may use several safety switches designed to keep the operator safe.
 The manufacturer installs safety switches to prevent the mower deck to run without the operator present.

 FIX: Test the switch using a multimeter or you can temporarily bypass the safety switch to identify a bad switch.
 Do not operate a mower without the safety switch.

-Bad Toro Ignition Switch or Ignition Coil
+12. Bad Toro Ignition Switch or Ignition Coil

 You insert the key into your ignition switch and turn it only to find your Toro doesn’t start or even turn over.
 The ignition switch or ignition coil could be the problem.

 Repair: You can use a multimeter to test the ignition switch.
 Replace the switch if bad.
-After you have check your spark plug is working, check the continuity of your ignition coil using a multimeter.
+After you have checked your spark plug is working, check the continuity of your ignition coil using a multimeter.
 Replace the ignition coil if you find a break in the continuity.

-Bad Starter Solenoid on Your Toro Lawn Mower
+13. Bad Starter Solenoid on Your Toro Lawn Mower

 A Toro mower solenoid is an electromagnetic switch that is like an on-off switch that actuates the starter motor to turn over the engine.
 A click or hum when turning your ignition key is an indication to check your solenoid.

 Repair: Test your Toro mower solenoid by following the steps here.
 Replace your solenoid if it is found to be bad.

-Bad Recoil on a Toro Push Mower
+14. Bad Recoil on a Toro Push Mower

 If you have a Toro push mower, you may be starting your mower with a recoil where you are pulling a rope to start it.
 A recoil can fail due to a bad pulley, a loose or missing spring, or broken clips preventing you from being able to start your mower with the pull of the string.